haiwera-silk-cd/magento-devdocs/guides/v2.1/pattern-library/getting-user-input/date_time_selector/date_time_selector.md

 *	Esc closes a DatePicker that is opened as a Popup.

-Do not implement keyboard navigation schemes that would place more than one calendar day in the tab order at any time as this impacts the {% glossarytooltip f583cac1-8ed5-4305-8195-2d5630e72ba8 %}usability{% endglossarytooltip %} of keyboard navigation.
-For example, using HTML anchors for the gridcells places them all in the tab order impacting the usability of keyboard navigation.
+Do not implement keyboard navigation schemes that would place more than one calendar day in the tab order at any time as this impacts the {% glossarytooltip f583cac1-8ed5-4305-8195-2d5630e72ba8 %}usability{% endglossarytooltip %} of keyboard navigation. 例如， using HTML anchors for the gridcells places them all in the tab order impacting the usability of keyboard navigation.
 <br>

 **WAI-ARIA Roles, States, and Properties**